oist/optinist/docs/utils/tutorials.md

 <img width="400px" src="../_static/tutorials/fig13_nwbsnakemake.png" alt="Whole" />
 </p>

 NWB SETTING defines the metadata for the NWB file as an output.
-The parameter you set here is only for your record and not used for the calculation inside Optinist.
+The parameter you set here is only for your record and not used for the calculation inside OptiNiSt.
 You can leave this as default.
+The details of NWB setting in OptiNiSt is [here](#nwb-settings).
+Also general info about NWB is [here](https://www.nwb.org/getting-started/)